-Marketing in the Middle East is becoming the topic that everyone I know is talking about.
-It is not anymore a concern of only the companies.
-Everyone currently is having some sort of idea or services or even talent that they need to market.
-It is getting big and crazy a becoming a demand for everyone.
+Marketing in the Middle East is becoming the topic that a substaintial number of people are wondering about.
+Targeting the consumer in the Middle East is not limited anymore to international companies, it is increasignly important for startups and mid-size companies in the region who are trying to expand across different countires in the Arab world.
+We are in the era of startups where everyone currently is having some sort of idea or services or even a talent that they need to market.
+Therefore, marketing in the Middle East is attractive topic and becoming a demand for everyone search for opportunity around here.
 I get it, it is one of the millennial generation’s lifestyle and thanks to the social media and its tools for small businesses.

 Eventually, the world is currently living in the era of startups where everyone is having a talent or an idea and want to make a profit out of it.
-I understand this, but why everyone thinks that marketing is the last thing to consider?
-That’s what I don’t understand.
+I can understand this, but why everyone thinks that marketing is the last thing to consider?
+That’s what I cannot understand!!

 We might be able to confirm that the region is emerging fast and everyone including individuals is looking for jumping on board, yet marketing will be always a challenge that is everyone is struggling with.

-Apparently, you cannot have a straight answer on what is the top tips on marketing in the Middle East.
+Apparently, you cannot have a straight vision which can answer all the questions when you are establishing your marketing staretgy for the Middle East.
 That’s why I would like to invite you for a nice ride (I hope) to explore this market and to understand the nature of the consumer around here.

 First, do you like western movies?
-This is some kind of metaphors I use but you can still ignore and you will miss nothing.
+This is some kind of metaphors I will encotuner.
+Yet, if you don’t get it you can still ignore and you will miss nothing.

 The Middle East market is huge